Remove Problem Clients in 4 Steps Without Losing Referrals: Exit Protocol for $80K–$120K Operators

 “I need to know by [tomorrow] which option you’re choosing so I can coordinate [alternative provider / final project timeline / second referral].
 What works best for you?”

-Chloe’s client chose Option 1 (transition to alternative provider).
-Relief on both sides—client got better fit, Chloe freed 14 hours weekly.
+Chloe’s client chose Option 1 (transition to an alternative provider), creating relief on both sides—the client got a better fit, and Chloe freed 14 hours weekly.

-Most founders do messy exits—files delivered, goodbye, done.
-That creates bad reviews.
-Graceful handoff protects reputation.
+Most founders do messy exits—files delivered, goodbye, done—which creates bad reviews.
+Graceful handoff with a structured transition protects your reputation instead.

 Step 1: Complete Outstanding Work (Days 19–20)